adfinis/ember-simple-auth-oidc/README.md

 ```bash
 $ ember install ember-simple-auth-oidc
 ```
+If you're upgrading from 3.x to 4.x see the [upgrade guide](docs/migration-v4.md).

 ## Usage
 To use the oidc authorization code flow the following elements need to be added